 3 Reasons Academic Scheduling Analytics Fuels Student & Administrative Success

-While most institutions have a ton of scheduling and enrollment data at their fingertips, campuses waver in the value they’re able to extract by leveraging this data.
+While most institutions have some scheduling and enrollment data at their fingertips, campuses waver in the value they’re able to extract by leveraging this data.
 In a practical sense, a single source of truth for scheduling and enrollment data acts as a historical, accurate record for class times, resource utilization, and student demand.

 However, when manipulated in the right way this data can also provide key insights to accelerate completion velocity and save institutions time and money for current and future scheduling terms.
 This is why an increasing number of colleges and universities are turning to internal IT resources, or external third party vendors, to achieve enhanced visibility into their data via robust reporting and data visualization.